rafadc/rafadc.github.com/doc/tasks.md

 - Add dates to post page
 - On hover main page post a description should appear
+- Make text font bigger
 - Favicon
 - Style Paging
 - Main page paging
 - Tweet when posting
+- Improve style of images in posts